 While they may be doing their research online and talking to their friends for recommendations, most are still doing the actual purchasing at brick-and-mortar locations like Sephora.

 Because they want to see how something looks on them before they commit to investing real money into a full supply, according to analyst Karen Grant at The NPD Group.

 That’s the driving premise behind both subscription services like Birchbox and the simple, quick skin tone matcher on the Glossier website.

 Click on a product like Glossier’s Perfecting Skin Tint, and if you don’t know which shade you should be buying for your skin color, you can open the matcher.
-Upload a picture of yourself, place the digital wand over a patch of your face that’s not obscured or covered in shadow, and Glossier’s tool will tell you exactly which shade will best match your skin color:
+Upload a picture of yourself, place the digital wand over a patch of your face that’s not obscured or covered in shadow, and Glossier’s tool will tell you which shade will match your skin color: